Ruth Suckow: Legacy

 Suckow's memoir is included in Some Others and Myself (1952).
 Her papers are in the Special Collections, University of Iowa Libraries, Iowa City.

 An obituary appeared in The New York Times January 24, 1960.
 The only biography is Leedice McAnelly Kissane, Ruth Suckow (1969).

 Literary legacy

-Suckow is sometimes recalled as a "regionalist," but she did not consider herself such a writer.
+Suckow is sometimes recalled as a "regionalist", but she did not consider herself such a writer.
 She said that she wrote about "people, situations, and their meaning."
-Her fiction was often set in Iowa but was not parochial in outlook.
-Today her writing has value for readers who enjoy good storytelling as well as for social historians looking for details about life in the early 20th century, particularly in the small towns of Iowa.

 Suckow's childhood home has been preserved at Calliope Village in Hawarden, Iowa.